Bachelor of Arts - Art CW057

 Portfolio must be provided and entry will be based on the combined portfolio score (minimum pass) and Leaving Certificate points or portfolio and FETAC level 5 certificate.

-You can submit a hard portfolio on any day Monday - Friday 9.00-5.00 pm or Digital Portfolio between February 5th and April 26th 2018 (Closed Easter March 29th – April 3rd).
+You can submit a hard portfolio on any day Monday - Friday 9.00-5.00 pm or Digital Portfolio between February 4th and May 2nd 2019 (Institute Closed for Easter Thursday 18th April at 5.00pm to 22nd April).
+Your portfolio will be assessed within 7 days and an assessment result will be issued.

 For Further Information ContactProgramme Director